jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_systemrequirements.md

 Minimum .NET 4.5.
 .NET is required for the Performance Health drilldowns and the Spotlight Report Viewer.

+#### Support for TLS 1.2
+In general every Windows version after and including Windows Server 2012 R2 or Windows 8.1 include TLS 1.2 support by default.
+For older versions, consult the Microsoft table  [https://support.microsoft.com/en-us/help/3135244/tls-1.2-support-for-microsoft-sql-server](https://support.microsoft.com/en-us/help/3135244/tls-1.2-support-for-microsoft-sql-server).

+As part of the support for TLS 1.2, ensure the ODBC Driver 13 for SQL Server is installed.

 #### Microsoft Internet Explorer® 6.0 or later.